-Lay down the large pieces on the bottom and then layer the two other pieces on top.
-This is just to get a sense of what it will look like.
+Step 3: Lay down the large pieces on the bottom and then layer the two other pieces on top.
+This is just to get a sense of what your final pillow will look like.
 Trim any edges so that the four sides of the square are pretty matched up.

-On each of the smaller envelope pieces you’ll create a nice finished seam on one of the longer sides.
-Iron down about 1/2 an inch and pin.
+Step 4: On each of the smaller envelope pieces you’ll create a nice finished seam on one of the longer sides.
+With the backside of the fabric facing upwards, fold a 1/2 inch of fabric down and pin it, then iron it flat.
+Do the same for the other smaller piece of fabric.
 Remember you’re only creating a finished seam on ONE long side for each piece.
-Sew along that seam.
+Sew along those seams.

-After the finished seam are done you’ll lay down the larger piece, right side facing up.
+Step 5: After the finished seams are done you’ll lay down the larger piece with the right side facing up.
 Then place one of the smaller pieces on top, right side down.
 Place the last small piece on top of that right side down.

-Now you'll pin along all four sides.
+Step 6: Now pin along all four sides of the pillowcase.
 The middle flaps are left open to get the pillow insert in and out.
 Sew 5/8ths of an inch around the perimeter where you’ve pinned.